doomnonius/keyforging/README.md

 - Write all the functions for all the cards, which will include a whole lot of states, so I'm also going to want to figure out a way for a game that is called to only pay attention to the relevant states.
 - Rewrite the base code to reflect the implementation of the cards
 - update the play card function to tell the player how much amber they got for playing the card.
 Also, update it to make it more succinct (hint: use return statements?).
+- need to implement hazardous and assault in fights

 <h2>Card notes: (Cards I've implemented, w/ notes on implementation)</h2>